silesnet/mailer/README.md

 4. detach from screen session (close putty) letting script running

-5. ssh connect to machine and check progress
+5. ssh connect to the machine and check progress

    ```bash
    $ ps ax | grep mail-send # process is running